-The City of Westmount offers a weekly door to door collection of cardboard and paper for small to medium size businesses, located in the commercial sectors of Greene Ave., Ste.
-Catherine, Victoria and Sherbrooke Street West.
+The City of Westmount offers a weekly collection service of recyclable materials for small and medium sized businesses located in the commercial districts of Greene Avenue/Ste-Catherine, and Victoria/Sherbrooke West.

 The PME MTL network offers coaching, training and financing for entrepreneurs, to support them in launching and growing their businesses.

 Our experts, in six service hubs and the École des entrepreneurs, support private-sector and social-economy entrepreneurs in all industries.

 PME MTL acts as a true catalyst in developing entrepreneurship, working hand-in-hand with a vast network of partners and bringing together entrepreneurs with different experts, stakeholders as well as financial assistance and program managers.

 It all makes PME MTL the largest network of experts serving Montréal entrepreneurs.

 The retail business accessibility program (PAAC) is designed to assist retailers who wish to offer improved access to their building for clients with limited mobility.